-- FHQ1 A person shall not be admitted as a candidate for the degree unless he or she is proficient in English and - (a) is a graduate of the BSc in Construction Studies degree of this University; or - (b) is the holder of any three-year bachelor's degree of this, or any other university recognised for the purpose by the Senate as equivalent to the BSc in Construction Studies degree of this University; or - (c) has in any other manner attained a level of competence which in the opinion of the Senate is adequate for the purpose of admission.
+FHQ1 A person shall not be admitted as a candidate for the degree unless he or she is proficient in English and

+- (a) is a graduate of the BSc in Construction Studies degree of this University; or - (b) is the holder of any three-year bachelor's degree of this, or any other university recognised for the purpose by the Senate as equivalent to the BSc in Construction Studies degree of this University; or - (c) has in any other manner attained a level of competence which in the opinion of the Senate is adequate for the purpose of admission.

 FHQ2 Selection is based on an applicant's academic record and experience.
-Completion of the Bachelor's Degree with a weighted average of at least 65% (supplementary results are excluded) is the normal academic prerequisite for admission.
+Completion of the Bachelor's Degree in Construction Studies or equivalent with a Grade Point Average (GPA) of at least 65% is the normal academic prerequisite for admission.
 Applicants may be required to attend an interview and/or write an entrance examination.